wrist mechanics online course featured image

 Spin

-Spin, especially side spin imparted on a ball, will tremendously impact the ball’s flight.
+Spin, especially side spin imparted on a ball, will impact the ball’s flight.
 Where most golfers see the way spin impacts their shots is after the ball lands.
 When the ball lands and stops, it has a lot of backspin.

 Spin rates are a major factor to look at and consider when deciding on which club to purchase.